 Summary

-The ionome is the elemental composition of a tissue or an organism.
-Natural variation in the regulation of the ionome in plants is critical to metabolism and development across different environments.
-This study evaluates the genetic variation of the ionome in an outbred, perennial system and explores the importance of genotype-by-environment interactions (GxE).
+Ionomics provides a snapshot of the functional status of a biological organism and captures information about its physiological status under different conditions.
+We evaluate genetic variation in the ionome in outbred, perennial switchgrass (Panicum virgatum) in three environments across the species’ native range, and explore patterns of genotype-by-environment interactions (GxE).

-Progeny from an outbred mapping population of switchgrass derived from upland and lowland ecotypes were sampled from three field sites, and the abundance of 18 mineral elements were determined for whole tillers.
-Heritabilities was estimated and GxE were tested at the trait level.
-Significant quantitative trait loci (QTL) and QTL-by-environment interactions (QTLxE) were identified using multi-environment QTL approach.
+725 clonally replicated genotypes of an outbred F2 mapping population, created from deeply diverged upland and lowland switchgrass ecotypes, were grown at three common gardens.
+Abundances of 18 mineral elements were determined for whole tillers using ICP-MS. These abundances were used to identify quantitative trait loci (QTL) with and without QTL-by-environment interactions (QTLxE) using a multi-environment QTL mapping approach.

-GxE was detected at both the trait and QTL level.
-A total of 77 QTL were detected for 14 of the 18 elements, forming several clusters of overlapping QTL across the chromosomes.
-Half of the QTL exhibited significant QTLxE, with some QTL having conditionally neutral effects and others exhibiting antagonistic pleiotropy across environments.
+Element content varied significantly both within and between switchgrass ecotypes, and GxE was present at both the trait and QTL level.
+14 of 18 element contents were under some genetic control, and 77 QTL were detected for these elements.
+74% of QTL colocalized multiple elements, half of QTL exhibited significant QTLxE, and roughly equal numbers of QTL had significant differences in magnitude and sign of their effects across environments.

-Loci with highly variable effects across environments underlie the ionomic variation in switchgrass.
-Expanding ionomics into the scope of local adaptation will help realize the potential application of ionomics in adaptation to environments.
+The switchgrass ionome is under moderate genetic control and is controlled by loci with highly variable effects across environments.

 Key words: GxE, QTLxE, conditional neutrality, antagonistic pleiotropy, bioenergy, reaction norm